jcda/django-mvp-install-script/README.md

-[TOC]
 # mvp-notes
+#Introduction
-Notes and links from an  mvp presentation for Barcelona's Big Data Startups Originally I was just a slide presentation with informations to share, then I added a script to automate the installation process of a django framework then I added also a bookmark html file with important links to visit.
+This repository contains Notes and links from an  mvp presentation for Barcelona's Big Data Startups.
+Originally I was just a slide presentation with informations to share, then I added a script to automate the installation process of a django framework then I added also a bookmark html file with important links to visit.